jhogan/core/STYLE.md

 ### Exceptions
 Occasionally, long lines of text need to be put in source code simply because breaking those lines would be problematic.
-A typical example would be a URL that exceeds the 72 character boundry.
+A typical example would be a URL that exceeds the 72 character boundary.
 In those cases, the text is free to break this rule.

 ### Implementation tips
-In Vim the 'textwidth' varible can be set in your .vimrc to control the line width:
+In Vim the 'textwidth' variable can be set in your .vimrc to control the line width:

     set tw=72